Turkey at the 2006 European Athletics Championships

 Turkey sent 15 athletes, among them 8 women, to the 2006 European Athletics Championships held between August 7 and August 13, 2006 in Gothenburg, Sweden.
-The only medal winner was Elvan Abeylegesse who won a bronze medal.
+It won 1 bronze medal.
+Elvan Abeylegesse won the bronze medal in the women's 5000 meter race.

 Results

 List of Turkey's all results, including the performances in qualifications, quarter-finals and semi-finals.